nrsantamaria/pizza/README.md

 ## Technologies Used

-_The output of this form are hidden until the submit button is clicked._
+_The output of this form are hidden until the submit button is clicked.
+The name, address fields and pizza size are required.
+If the user does not select any toppings the header under the order details will not appear._

 ### License